judelwin/fullstack-todo-list/README.md

 ## Live Demo
 Note: It may take 30 seconds to load the server up from inactivity.
 Thank you for your patience.
-Check out the live demo of the application [here](https://fullstack-todo-list-eight.vercel.app/).
+<br/>Check out the live demo of the application [here](https://fullstack-todo-list-eight.vercel.app/).

 ## Features